sake92/java-build-tool-daemon-interactive/README.md

 [55/55] ============================= app.run ============================ 5s
 ```

-Mill daemon also conveniently sets your input as `null˙.
+Mill daemon also conveniently sets your input as `null`.
 Obviously.

 The workaround is to use mill in interactive mode: `./mill -i app.run`